Virtualbox Windows 11: This PC doesn’t meet the requirements

 Recommended guide: How to Install Windows 11/10 with Digital License from USB

-Step 1: Access the Command Prompt on the Windows installation screen
+Step 1: Opening Command Prompt on the Windows install screen

 Open Command Prompt during Windows 11 installation VirtualBox